swanux/Helen/README.md

 HSuite (previously Helen) is a small program written in Python.
 Its main goal is to be the Linux "Swiss-army".
 It's simple and helpful for the new users who want to experience Linux as a daily OS, or for those who are switching distros often.
 ATTENTION!
 This program is currently in Beta stage (v0.3). **NOTE:** The first beta will be avilable soon.
 Currently works on Debian/Ubuntu and Arch based distros.

-# Get things working

-The install process is very simple, even for absolute beginners.
-The program will come with an automatic installer, you just need to run it.

 # Also checkout